kubernetes-sigs/kueue/keps/1136-provisioning-request-support/README.md

 I want to admit workloads only after a CheckCapacity request to ClusterAutoscaler succeeds.

+#### Story 3
+I want to cap the time ClusterAutoscaler spends on retrying ProvisioningRequest

 ### Risks and Mitigations

 #### BookingExpired condition